chronicle95/MBR-Brainf_ck/README.md

 Halt the program at any point by pressing `Escape`.

-*Note: any user input during the execution can not be corrected with Backspace.*
+*Note: any user input during the execution can not be corrected with Backspace, i.e. is not buffered.*

+When back at the prompt, the selected program is 0 by default.

 ### Dialect differences